Tags: ExplosiaFX Source Tag

 2. When textures are rendered in Cinema 4D, this is normally a multi-threaded process.
 But sampling a texture tag without a full render can only be single-threaded - there is a risk of random crashes if multi-threaded sampling is done outside an actual render.
 This does not apply if shaders are sampled directly.
 The result of this is that if you set 'Custom' to 'Tag' and drop a texture tag in the link field, sampling is single-threaded and therefore much slower than if you set 'Custom' to 'Texture' and add a shader or bitmap directly to the 'Texture' link field.

-If this is checked, the object is treated as a solid and its surface is used as the source.
-If it is unchecked the object's volume is used as the source.
+If this is checked, the object is treated as a solid and its volume is used as the source.
+If it is unchecked the object's surface is used as the source.

 Smoke is normally generated from fuel, but this parameter lets you generate it independently.
 The value is zero by default, but if you set 'Fuel' to be very low, and you still want plenty of smoke, you can increase this value as desired.